 A measure of the importance of the Spalding Symposium and its success in promoting research on Indian religions is the publication of six collections of papers originally given there.
 A further development, launched in 2007, is a twice-yearly international journal which draws (although not exclusively) from the papers offered at the Symposia.
 Religions of South Asia (RoSA), published by Equinox, London, is now in its seventh year.
 The journal is guided by an international board and edited by Anna King, Dermot Killingley and Simon Brodbeck.

 After many years convening the event in Oxford, with the help of others including Dermot Killingley, Lynn Foulston, Nick Swann and Catherine Robinson, Anna King stepped down as convenor of the Symposium in 2014.
 The 2014 event was held in Manchester and convened by Dermot Killingley.
-Since 2015, Naomi Appleton has been overseeing the event, with the help of other scholars including local hosts as the Symposium became peripatetic.
+From 2015 the Symposium went peripatetic under the convenorship of Naomi Appleton, with Brian Black as secretary, and local hosts in Edinburgh, Cardiff, Oxford, Durham and Lancaster.
+Shortly after the cancelled 2020 event (which could not take place due to the coronavirus pandemic), Karen O’Brien-Kop and Avni Chag took over as co-convenors and co-treasurers, steering the Symposium into the future with fresh ideas.

 Perspectives on Indian Religion: Papers in Honour of Karel Werner, ed.
 Peter Connolly (Bibliotheca Indo-Budhica No. 30), Sri Satguru Publications, Delhi 1986; The Yogi and the Mystic: Studies in Indian and Comparative Mysticism, ed.
 Karel Werner, Curzon, 1989; Symbols in Art and Religion: The Indian and the Comparative Perspectives, ed.
 Karel Werner, Curzon, 1990; Love Divine: Studies in Bhakti and Devotional Mysticism, ed.
 Karel Werner, Curzon, 1993; Indian Insights: Buddhism, Brahmanism and Bhakti.
 Papers from the Annual Spalding Symposium on Indian Religions, ed. by Peter Connolly & Sue Hamilton, Luzac Oriental, 1997; Indian Religions: Renaissance and Renewal, Equinox,2007.